Special Needs TeensGeneralLatestParenting

 How do I find suitable activities for special needs teenager?

-Finding suitable activities involves understanding their interests, abilities, and sensory preferences.
+Finding suitable creative activities involves understanding their interests, abilities, and sensory preferences.
 Consult with therapists, educators, and support groups for recommendations.

 Can these activities be adapted for various disabilities?